Mayor of Cebu City: Vice Mayor of Cebu City

-The vice mayor is the second-highest official of the city elected via popular vote.
+The vice mayor is the city's second-highest official, elected via popular vote.
 Although most mayoral candidates have running mates, the vice mayor is elected separately from the mayor.
-This can result in the mayor and the vice mayor being elected from different political parties, as was the case most recently in 2016.
+This sometimes results in the mayor and the vice mayor being elected from different political parties, as was the case most recently in 2016.

-Republic Act No. 244, approved on June 12, 1948, provided for the position of vice mayor of the City of Cebu.
+Republic Act No. 244, approved on June 12, 1948, established the position of vice mayor of the City of Cebu.
 It was to be appointed by the President of the Philippines with the consent of the Commission on Appointments.
-The first to be appointed vice mayor by the provisions of R.A.
-No. 244 was Arsenio Ruiz Villanueva who took his oath of office on July 16, 1948.
+The first to be appointed vice mayor under the provisions of R.A.
+No. 244 was Arsenio Ruiz Villanueva, who took his oath of office on July 16, 1948.

 One of the most significant amendments to the Charter of the City of Cebu (C.A.
 No. 58) came with the approval of Republic Act No. 1243 on June 7, 1955.
 This particular amendment provided for the election at large, by the city's qualified voters in conformity with the provisions of the Revised Election Code, of the city mayor and vice mayor.
 The first election for city mayor and vice mayor was held during the general election for provincial and municipal officials on November 8, 1955.
-Chosen as Cebu City's first elected vice mayor was Ramon Gonzales Duterte.
+Ramon Gonzales Duterte was chosen as Cebu City's first elected vice mayor.

 In the Sangguniang Panlungsod—in this case, the Cebu City Council—the vice mayor serves as its presiding officer and may vote only to break a tie.
-The vice mayor, as also has the authority to appoint the employees of the council, subject to civil service rules and regulations.
-In the event of a permanent vacancy in the office of the city mayor before the end of the term, the vice mayor shall assume the office of mayor for the rest of the unexpired term.
+The vice mayor also has the authority to appoint the employees of the council, subject to civil service rules and regulations.
+During temporary absences of the mayor, the vice mayor serves as acting mayor.
+In the event of a permanent vacancy in the office of the mayor before the end of the term, the vice mayor shall assume the office of mayor for the rest of the unexpired term, which most recently occurred in 2024 when vice mayor and Acting Mayor Raymond Alvin Garcia assumed office as mayor following the Ombudsman's dismissal from office of then-suspended Mayor Mike Rama.

-As of 2021, the vice mayor is paid a monthly salary of based on the second tranche of the Salary Standardization Law of 2019 signed on January 8, 2020 by President Rodrigo Duterte with the position being classified under Salary Grade 28 for highly urbanized cities like Cebu City.
+As of 2021, the vice mayor is paid a monthly salary of based on the second tranche of the Salary Standardization Law of 2019 signed on January 8, 2020 with the position being classified under Salary Grade 28 for highly urbanized cities like Cebu City.

-Following the death of Mayor Edgardo Labella in 2021 and the Ombudsman's dismissal of Rama from office in 2024, first-ranked councilor Donaldo "Dondon" Hontiveros became the first vice mayor of the city to assume office in two separate terms through succession, rather than election, due to the premature end of the incumbent mayor's term.
+Following the death of Mayor Edgardo Labella in 2021 and the dismissal of Rama in 2024, first-ranked councilor Donaldo "Dondon" Hontiveros became the first vice mayor of the city to assume office in two separate terms through succession, rather than election, due to the premature end of the incumbent mayor's term.
 Hontiveros ran in 2025 for a full term as vice mayor in his own right, but lost.